 When choosing a shirt, it can often be difficult to know which style is right for which occasion.
 A lot of shirts look nearly identical.
-The easiest way to differentiate between dress shirt styles is by looking at the collar.
+The easiest way to differentiate between dress shirt styles is by looking at and understanding dress shirts collar types.

 Here's our quick guide without all the extra details:

 Forward Point Collar

 The point collar is a very traditional collar type, and possibly the oldest type around.
 The point collar is also known as a straight collar.
 It is extremely versatile and is able to be worn in business gatherings or to formal events.

 The distance between the collar points is quite narrow, and often not covered by the labels on a jacket.
 This is a great workhorse of a shirt.
 All men should have at least one of these shirt collars in their closet.
 Small or medium tie knots are best with this shirt, and cuffs look nice when rounded in contrast to these collar points.

 Windsor Collar (Cutaway Collar)

 The Windsor collar is more commonly referred to as the cutaway collar.
 It is a very modern and bold design.
 The cutaway collar shirt originated in the 1930s as a bit of a rebellion from the rigid and narrow collars of the 20s.
 It earns its name because it was designed as the perfect collar to fit Windsor tie knots, which the cutaway collar is not great for.